-Theater Practicum: Tech Grade 9-12 | one semester
+Theatre Practicum: Tech Grade 9-12 | 0.5 credit | one semester

-Students enrolled in this section of Theater Practicum 8th period class are electing to participate in the technical aspects of the T.C Williams Main Stage show that occurs during the semester, in which they are enrolled (fall play or spring musical).
+Students enrolled in this section of Theatre Practicum 8th period class are electing to participate in the technical aspects of the T.C.
+Williams Main Stage show that occurs during the semester, in which they are enrolled (fall play or spring musical).
 Students may work on the set, lighting, costumes, sound, props, publicity, and/or marketing.
 Class will be a combination of independent study, small-group instruction, and full class.
 Specific meeting times will be published at the start of each semester.

-Theater Practicum: Acting and Directing
+Theatre Practicum: Acting and Directing

-Grade 9-12 | one semester
+Grade 9-12 | 0.5 credit | one semester

-Students enrolled in this section of Theater Practicum 8th period class are electing to participate in the performance aspects of the T.C.
+Students enrolled in this section of Theatre Practicum 8th period class are electing to participate in the performance aspects of the T.C.
 Williams Main Stage show that occurs during the semester, in which they are enrolled (fall play or spring musical).
 Students will participate as actors, student director, or stage manager.
 Class will meet daily for rehearsals.
 Successful audition and/or interview required for participation.

-Introduction to Drama: Character Creation and Theatre Appreciation
+Introduction to Theatre: Character Creation and Theatre Appreciation